-Spatially non-local matrix elements are useful lattice-QCD observables in a variety of contexts, for example in determining hadron structure.
-In order to quote credible estimates of the systematic uncertainties in these calculations, one must understand, among other things, the size of the finite-volume effects when such matrix elements are extracted from numerical lattice calculations.
-In this work we estimate these effects by considering a simple toy model in which the non-local operator is composed of two currents displaced in a spatial direction by a distance ξ .
+Spatially nonlocal matrix elements are useful lattice-QCD observables in a variety of contexts, for example in determining hadron structure.
+To quote credible estimates of the systematic uncertainties in these calculations, one must understand, among other things, the size of the finite-volume effects when such matrix elements are extracted from numerical lattice calculations.
+In this work, we estimate finitevolume effects for matrix elements of nonlocal operators, composed of two currents displaced in a spatial direction by a distance ξ .
 We find that the finite-volume corrections depend on the details of the matrix element.
-If the external state is the lightest degree of freedom in the theory, e.g. the pion in QCD, then the volume corrections scale as $e^{-m{\pi}(L-\xi)}$, where m is the mass of the light state.
-For heavier external states the usual $e^{-m{\pi}L}$ form is recovered, but with a polynomial prefactor of the form $L^a/|L-\xi|^b$ that can lead to enhanced volume effects.
-These observations might be relevant for a wide variety of observables being studied using lattice QCD, including parton distribution functions, double-beta decay and Compton scattering matrix elements, and long-range weak matrix elements.
+If the external state is the lightest degree of freedom in the theory, e.g., the pion in QCD, then the volume corrections scale as $e^{-m{\pi}(L-\xi)}$, where m{π} is the mass of the light state.
+For heavier external states, the usual $e^{-m_x L}$ form is recovered, but with a polynomial prefactor of the form $L^m/|L-\xi|^n$ that can lead to enhanced volume effects.
+These observations are potentially relevant to a wide variety of observables being studied using lattice QCD, including parton distribution functions, double-beta-decay and Comptonscattering matrix elements, and long-range weak matrix elements.